rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 Please start by reading [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Thread safety

-cuML is thread safe so its functions can be called from multiple host threads if they use different handles.
+With the exception of the cumlHandle, cuML algorithms should maintain thread-safety and are, in general, assumed to be single threaded.
+They should be able to be called from multiple host threads so long as different handles are used.

-The implementation of cuML is single threaded.
+Exceptions are made for algorithms that can take advantage of multiple CUDA streams in order to oversubscribe or increase occupancy on a single GPU.
+In these cases, the use of multiple host threads within cuML algorithms should be used only to maintain concurrency of the underlying CUDA streams.
+Multiple host threads should be used sparingly, be bounded, and should steer clear from performing CPU-intensive computations.

 ## Public cuML interface
 ### Terminology